-Tenth Circuit OKs 70-Day Sentence for Kidnapping
+10th Circuit OKs 70-Day Sentence for Kidnapping

-DENVER (CN) — In a 2-1 ruling, a Tenth Circuit Court panel affirmed a sentence of 70 days in prison and 5 years supervised release for a man who kidnapped his ex-girlfriend and drove her across state lines to try to persuade her to marry him.
+DENVER (CN) — In a 2-1 ruling, a 10th Circuit Court panel affirmed a sentence of 70 days in prison and five years supervised release for a man who kidnapped his ex-girlfriend and drove her across state lines to try to persuade her to marry him.

 Joseph Andrew DeRusse pleaded guilty to kidnapping his 24-year-old ex-girlfriend in January 2015, brandishing a BB gun painted to look like a semiautomatic pistol and driving her, blindfolded and handcufffed, from Austin, Texas to rural Kansas.